Mamoor Ali Khan

 Stanford University

-Provided research assistance and data support for projects led by Dr. Saad Gulzar, contributing to political economy research.
+Provided research and data support for projects led by Dr. Saad Gulzar, contributing to political economy research in Pakistan with a focus on legislative behavior and public service delivery.